GeoffreyFClark/TSROC1/README.md

 Jan 4: Added !repeat and !repeatoff

-Jan 6: Continuation of project transferred over to TSIRCBot branch for code cleanup and increased implementation of TypeScript.
+Jan 6: Continuation of project transferred over to TSIRCBot branch for code cleanup, optimization, and further implementation of TypeScript.

 This branch is now an archive for reference purposes.